Paul Williams | Chairman

 Peter Moys | Finance Director

-Peter is a Chartered Accountant who has over 20 years experience as an International Group Finance Director.
+Peter is a Chartered Accountant who trained with Deloitte Touche and has over 20 years experience as an International Group Finance Director.
 He has taken (as FD) a company onto the London Stock Exchange and worked with Private Equity backed Media companies for 10 years with revenues ranging from £1 million to over £70 million employing over 450 staff.
-Peter has raised over £450m for businesses that he has been involved and as finance director overseas investor relations.
+Peter is also a non-executive director of Ethical Angel and oversees investor relations.

 Pamela Dow | Ambassador